poole/lanyon/_posts/2017-07-14-abundance-mindset-concurrency.md

 Second, when writing for multiple CPUs, you consider concurrency in terms of single or low-double digits to map processes to hardware.

-There's nothing in JS like a [goroutine](https://tour.golang.org/concurrency/1), a light, concurrent "thread" that can happily run with hundreds of thousands of siblings across all the system's CPUs.
+There's nothing like a [goroutine](https://tour.golang.org/concurrency/1), a light, concurrent "thread" that can happily run with hundreds of thousands of siblings across all the system's CPUs.
 Concurrency is a scarce resource for a JavaScript developer: